Mocha-py/Gokumonkyo/README.md

 - Encrypting new files when an encryption key file is already in the key folder WILL overwrite the key and the files encrypted by it WILL be lost PERMANENTLY.
 - Removing the .gkmk extension from an encrypted file will mean it is NOT detected when attempting to decrypt it.
+- Changing the name of key files or encrypted files will mean they are not detected.

 Please move your keys after generating them, I am not responsible if you lose your files.
 ## Documentation